espocrm/documentation/docs/administration/installation.md

 If you see this screen, you have a "Permission denied" error.
 You need to execute the displayed command in the terminal via SSH to set correct permissions.
 It should be 755 for directories, 644 for files, and 775 for `data` directory.
-Also make sure that you have the correct _owner_ and _group_.
+Also, make sure that you have the correct _owner_ and _group_.
 More info about permissions is available [here](server-configuration.md#required-permissions-for-unix-based-systems).

 ![1](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/1.png)